Introduction

 Note: All the created Departments will be listed beneath the search bar of the Departments.

-- All (25) indicates that in total four Departments have been created.
+• All (28) indicates that, in total, twenty-eight Jobs have been created.

 Edit an existing Department